The Frugal Fly Box

 *Dremel tools are quite loud and there will definitely be small pieces of plastic being whipped through the air as you are cutting so before you start anything be sure to don your safety eye wear and hearing protection!

-Now taking your time, carefully cut away all of the dividers inside both layers of the box.
-Your are done when both sections of the box are fully open and empty.
+Taking your time, carefully cut away all of the dividers inside both layers of the box.
+You’re done when both sections of the box are fully open and empty.
 It should look something very similar to this:

-The next step is to measure and cut each of the 4 pieces of foam to fit the 4 surface areas in the box.
-It is important you take the time to do this step well as the better the job you do here, the better the look of the finished product in the end.
+The next step is to measure and cut the four pieces of foam to fit the four surface areas in the box.
+It is important that you take the time to do this step as neatly as possible as the better the job you do here, the better the look and function of the finished product.
 Measure twice, mark your cuts and then use the straight edge and razor knife to cut the foam to as tight tolerances as you can.
-I always cut a bit bigger than I think I’ll need as i can always remove material to make it fit but can’t add it back if I mess up.
+I always cut a bit bigger than I think I’ll need as I can always remove material to make it fit but can’t add it back if I make it too small.

-Once the 4 foam pieces are cut to fit their corresponding surfaces the final step is to use the spray on adhesive to secure each piece of foam in its place.
+Once the Four foam pieces are cut to fit their corresponding surfaces, the final step is to use the spray on adhesive to secure each piece of foam in its place.
 Do yourself a favour and wear those rubber gloves for this step!
 Once in place, weight the top of the foam with whatever you have handy that fits and let stand until dry.
-Once dry, you will be left with high density compact fly box like this:

-That’s it folks … a custom built, reasonably sized & priced, double decker, home made fly box with a surface area of approximately 384 square inches!
-That’s a lot of fly real estate for around $20.00 … not a bad value if I do say so myself!
-The only thing left to do now is get to the tying bench and start filling it!
+That’s it folks … a custom built, reasonably sized & priced, double decker DIY fly box with a surface area of approximately 384 square inches!
+That’s a lot of fly real estate all for around $20.00!
+The only thing left to do now is get to the tying bench and fill it!